 Working at height using construction equipment and tools is particularly risky, and remains one of the biggest causes of fatalities in the construction industry.
 Training in a VR environment removes that element of danger.
 Who knows, in the future, maybe we’ll be able to control the entire on-site process from the comfort of VR.

 Using these VR technologies can allow for trainees or for people who may not have any previous on-site experience or are starting fresh in a new industry to retain their training.
 This is because they can learn safely with secured supervision and instruction without any prior knowledge.
 It’s also useful for those just out of university, where their degree may likely won’t have covered site-based activities.
-The trainee operators can gain the needed safety knowledge and be able to practice drills that reduce safety training costs and keep inexperienced trainees away from certain sites until they are fully ready and qualified to join the team.
+With our constructor operator training simulators, the trainee operators can gain the needed safety knowledge and be able to practice drills that reduce safety training costs and keep inexperienced trainees away from certain sites until they are fully ready and qualified to join the team.

 This form of training also has the benefit of being quicker and easier to track.
 Rather than finding the time, travel, and resources to locate a free work site, this innovative model brings everything you need in one place.
 No inconvenience or disruption from the weather; you can do everything from a permanent site.
 VR training can be run over and over again with no additional incremental cost or trainee risk.